The Garth Brooks World Tour (1993–1994)

-The Garth Brooks World Tour was a concert tour by American country music artist Garth Brooks from 1993–1994.
+The Garth Brooks World Tour was a concert tour by American country music artist Garth Brooks from 1993 to 1994.
 Spanning ten countries in less than two years, it was Brooks' most travelled tour to date, and his third concert tour.
 It launched in support of his 1993 album, In Pieces, and visited many cities throughout North America, Europe, Oceania, and South America.

 Show synopsis

 Each concert began with Brooks rising from behind the drum kit, performing "Standing Outside the Fire" with fire pyrotechnics engulfing the stage.
 Many other special effects were used in the concert, including thunder and rain during "The Thunder Rolls", not common to more traditional country concerts.
 The encore performance of "Ain't Goin' Down ('Til the Sun Comes Up)", featuring Brooks flying about the venue on a specially modified trapeze mechanism, has become a staple of Brooks' live performances.

 Recordings

 The tour's September 24, 1993 concert at Texas Stadium in Dallas was recorded and broadcast on NBC, titled This is Garth Brooks, Too! (a follow-up to Brooks' 1992 televised concert).
 It was later included in Brooks' The Entertainer DVD collection, released in 2006.